Mashalk199/Projects/README.md

 5. **Vending Machine** | C++, Makefile, Regex Apr 2023 – May 2023

 • Created a C++ program called Penelope’s Pastry Delights which acts as a vending machine.
-Treats can be added, deleted, edited, purchases can be made and change is given based on the particular balance of coins contained in the vending machine.
+Purchases can be made and change is given based on the particular balance of coins contained in the vending machine.
+Treats can be added, deleted, edited, etc.

 • Utilized principles of structured programming, so no break statements and no methods with multiple return statements.
 All memory is managed with correct practices and handled by appropriate object users.